GeorgeET15/machan-script/README.md

 - `para ( message ) ;` : Prints the message to the console.
 - `input_eduku ( varName , prompt ) ;` : Prompts the user to enter a value and assigns it to the variable specified by `varName`.
+- `orangu ( milliseconds ) ;` : It will synchronously pause the execution of other operations for the specified number of milliseconds before resuming.
 - `veluthu ( arg1 , arg2...., varName ) ;` : Returns the largest.
 We can either pass sperate values or an array or seperate values and an array.
 The returned value will be stored in the last passed `varName`.
 - `cheruthu ( arg1 , arg2...., varName) ;` : Same as of `veluthu` except it returns the smallest value
 - `inathe_date ( boolVal , varName ) ;` : Returns the date, if true it also returns the time, if we pass the `varName` the returned value will be stored in the new variable created.